 What is the schedule of the fellowship residency?

-Full-term fellowships generally run from early or mid-September to July of the following year.
+Full-term fellowships generally run from early September through June of the following year.
 Winners of half-term fellowships may request to begin in September or February.

 Should the project proposal be related to Rome?

 In the case of scholars, preference will be given to applicants for whom research time in Italy, and especially in the city of Rome, is essential.
-For artists, a demonstration of a need to be in Rome, or Italy, is NOT necessary.
-However jurors tend to respond positively to proposals of projects that would clearly benefit from time in Rome, Italy, and/or Europe.
+For artists, a demonstration of a need to be in Rome, or Italy, is NOT strictly necessary, however jurors tend to respond especially positively to proposals of projects that would clearly benefit from time in Rome or Italy.

 Should the material submitted for review be related to Rome?